 Eat like this

-I like pouring this honey on creamy porridge in the winter.
+I like pouring the fruit honey on creamy porridge in the winter.
 If the syrup is strong enough I add it to milk kefir and stir it in, rather than a smoothie.
 Drizzle over pancakes.
 Make a wild fermented soda with it by putting a ratio of 1:10 syrup to water, and letting the lidded bottle sit out on the shelf for a few days.
-And - if you are interested in making medicines then go for the elderberry with some thyme, a piece of dried burdock, a slither of ginger, I think getting hold of some adaptogenic dried mushrooms could be a good add as well.
+If you are interested in making herbal medicines then go for the elderberry with some thyme, a piece of dried burdock, a slither of ginger, I think getting hold of some adaptogenic dried mushrooms could be a good add as well.